coopdanger/ppm-specification/draft-ppm-protocol.md

 It begins by checking that the request meets the requirements of the batch parameters using the procedure in {{batch-parameter-validation}}.
-If so, it obtains the helper's encrypted output share for the batch interval by sending an output share request to the helper as described in {{output-share-request}}.
+If so, it obtains the helper's encrypted output share for the batch interval by sending an output share request to each helper as described in {{output-share-request}}.
 (This request may too have been made in advance.)

 Next, the leader computes its own output share by aggregating all of the valid